Digital Economy Agreements (DEAs)

 Align digital rules and standards across jurisdictions, and facilitate interoperability between digital systems;

-Support cross-border data flows and safeguard personal data and consumer rights; and
+Support trusted and secure cross-border data flows and safeguard personal data and consumer rights; and

 Encourage cooperation in emerging areas such as digital identities, Artificial Intelligence (AI), FinTech and data innovation.
 This gives organisations the scope to trial use-cases and technologies across different countries.

-As a start, businesses in Singapore can participate in the following digitalisation initiatives.
-These are aligned to modules in the DEAs, which will help extend their benefits to their cross-border businesses and transactions.
+As a start, businesses in Singapore can participate in the following digitalisation initiatives, which will benefit cross-border businesses and transactions.

 Agreements / Collaborations